Skokiaan: Misconceptions

 Despite its Southern Rhodesian origins, record companies frequently added "South African Song" in brackets to the song's title, as was the case with recordings by Louis Armstrong, the Four Lads, Bill Haley, and Bert Kaempfert.
 This may have been due to misunderstandings about the difference between what was then Southern Rhodesia and South Africa, two countries in the Southern Africa region.
 As described in the introduction, "Skokiaan" was composed by a Southern Rhodesian, who was recorded by a South African record company.
 The lyrics were later added by an American, Tom Glazer.
 Misled by Glazer's lyrics, some take "Skokiaan" to mean "Happy happy", leading to "Happy Africa" as an alternative title for the music.
 Again, as stated earlier, the term actually refers to a type of illicitly brewed alcoholic beverage (i.e. "moonshine").

-The composer.
-August Musarurwa, was an ex-policeman, and said that the tune was one played in an illegal shebeen when a police raid was imminent.
+The composer, August Musarurwa, was an ex-policeman, who said that the tune was one played in an illegal shebeen when a police raid was imminent.
 At the time it was illegal for Africans in Zimbabwe to drink anything but the traditional, low-alcohol beer, and certainly not skokiaan, which was usually laced with methylated spirits - illicit distillation was almost unknown in central Africa at the time.

 Why the tune was associated with "a Zulu drinking song", as it was in a 1954 Down Beat article, is unclear.
 The Zulu is an ethnic grouping found in South Africa; composer August Musarurwa was a Shona from Southern Rhodesia (now Zimbabwe).
 The term skokiaan does occur in both Zulu and Shona and in the Zulu-based lingua franca, Chilolo.
-These are part of the Bantu language grouping and so share similar roots.
+These are part of the Bantu language grouping, so they share similar roots.
 An early identification of skokiaan as a Zulu word which circulated in Johannesburg's slums is found in a scholarly article by Ellen Hellman, dated 1934.
 Musarurwa himself did not call his tune "a Zulu drinking song".
 The scanty fragments of his life history do not reveal that he spent time in South Africa, either.
 In South Africa there is no popular association of "Skokiaan" with a Zulu song.
 However Southern Rhodesian migrant labourers moved back and forth between their home country and the mines of South Africa, located mostly around Johannesburg, making it unlikely, but not impossible, that Musarurwa's tune got influenced by a putative Zulu song.
 Such journeys, often by train, led to the emergence of the song Shosholoza.
 While Shosholoza has become very popular among South Africans, who often sing it to encourage their sports teams, its origins, like that of "Skokiaan", are Southern Rhodesian.